brett8883/DJI_Super-Patcher/readme.md

       - **Please fly with caution!**

-- The airport limit parameters are hard-coded and will not be visable in Assistant 2.
+- ***NOTE:*** The airport limit parameters are hard-coded and will not be visable in Assistant 2.
 Airport limits have already been disabled.
 These parameters have been modified to disable airport limits altogether even though they are not visable.

+- ***NOTE:*** The Phantom 4 Pro V2 not only requires an aircraft modification, like Super-Patcher, to disable NFZ and GeoZone limits but also requires a modified DJI Go 4 app that has had the NFZ database removed.
+Please see [/dji.retroroms.info/howto/Deejayeye-modder](https://dji.retroroms.info/howto/deejayeye-modder) and [deejayeye-modder by Bin4ry](https://github.com/Bin4ry/deejayeye-modder) for details on how to do this.
+No other aircraft relies on the app for NFZ information and Super-Patcher alone is enought to disable the NFZ fuction.
+No other features, including alititude limit require a moddified app for P4Pv2.

     **It is always the responsibility of the pilot to fly safely and to know local regulations.**
 ***************************************************************************************************************************